scionproto-contrib/jpan/doc/Design.md

 device would need to connect to some kind of gateway to connect to either a daemon or at least a topology server + control server.

+## Server / Client

+Server functionality, such as `open()` and `receive()` -> `send(RequestPath)`, should _not_ require any access to a daemon or control service.
+The main reason is that it ensures efficiency by completely avoiding any type of interaction with daemon/CS.
+Interaction with daemon/CS should not be denied but it should not occur during default operations.

+Client functionality will usually require a `ScionService`.
+If none is provided during `open()`, a service will internally be requested via `Scion.defaultService()`.
+While explicit initialization is usually preferable as a design choice, this implicit initialization was implemented to allow usage of `open()` without additional arguments.
+This allows being much closer to the native Java `DatagramChannel` API.

+An alternative would be to push the the delayed/implicit initialization into the `ScionService` class.
+We would always have a `ScionService` instance, but it wouldn't initially connect to a daemon or control service.
+The disadvantage is that creation of a `ScionService` would have to fail "late", i.e. we can create it but only when we use it would be know whether it is actually able to connect to something.

+## ScionService

+The `ScionService` implements all interactions with a local daemon or with a control service.
+When a `ScionService` is required internally (e.g. by `DatagramChannel`) and none has been specified, a `ScionService` will be requested (and if none has been created yet, created) via `Scion.defaultService()`.

+A `ScionService` created via specific factory methods (`Scion.newServiceWithDNS`, etc) will _not_ be used or returned by `Scion.defaultService()`.

 ## Library dependencies etc

 - Use Maven (instead of Gradle or something else): Maven is still the most used framework and arguable the best (